KarlSangwon/karlsangwon.github.io/_pages/cv.md

 ======
 * 10/2022 – Present: Medical Student Researcher
   * NYU Langone Health – OLAB, New York, NY
   * Initiated and led a flagship project with diffusion model application for prediction of brain metastases post-SRS, awarded National Neurosurgery NREF 2023 Fellowship.
-Project was accepted and presented at 2023 Congress of Neurological Surgery National Conference.
-  * Collaborated with other neurosurgeons to solve clinical problems using data science.
-With Dr. Erez Nossek, a cerebrovascular neurosurgeon, I performed the main analysis of the role of Virtual Reality devices on anastomosis surgery planning.
-With Dr. Derryl Lau and his spine surgery team, I have served as the data scientist on studies investigating role of neuromonitoring data on spine surgery outcomes as well as several clinical outcome projects.
-With Dr. Harter, I served as the data scientist on studies investigating neurosurgical outcomes of patients in Public and
-Private Hospitals in NYC.
+  * Served as the main data scientist in the research team for other neurosurgeons to solve clinical problems using data science: ranging from: VR for anastomotic surgical planning (Erez Nossek), role of neuromonitoring data on spine surgery outcomes (Darryl Lau), demographics and outcomes research (David Harter), bibliometrics of neurosurgical journal (Douglas Kondziolka).
+  * Initiated and currently leading a prospective clinical trial based on a project where I designed an auto-referral pipeline of skeletal metastasis using natural language processing.
   * Supervisor: Eric Oermann, MD.
 Douglas Kondziolka, MD.

 * 10/2022 - Present: Medical Student Researcher
   * NYU Langone Health – Department of Cerebrovascular Neurosurgery, New York, NY
   * Devised a novel protocol to extract geometric features from sagittal CTA of Carotid Web (CW) and predict stroke risk of asymptomatic CWs.
-  * Demonstrated that FLOW800 hemodynamics can predict post-anastomosis patency failure risk using intra-op data.
-Led/coordinated other FLOW800/Machine Learning projects.
+  * esigned and led a project on using FLOW800 hemodynamics to predict post-anastomosis patency failure risk using intra-op data.
+Assisted numerous other FLOW800/Machine Learning projects.
-  * Presented and pitched to Carl Zeiss microscope company, we were the first and only institution to be given a dedicated research-machine for scalable FLOW800 hemodynamics analysis.
+  * Presented and made a pitch to Zeiss Microscope company, became one of the two institutions in the US to receive a dedicated research-machine for scalable FLOW800 hemodynamics analysis.
   * Supervisor: Erez Nossek, MD.

 * 02/2019 – 05/2022: Research Intern
   * Johns Hopkins Medicine – Institute for Cell Engineering, Baltimore, MD
-  * With an active role in study and manuscript design, conducted various experiments, and analyzed data for mechanistic studies of pathophysiology of Parkinson’s Disease.
-Conducted screening experiments for Circadian Rhythm controlling genes and Poly(ADP-ribose) (PAR) interactions.
+  * Active role in study, manuscript design; conducted & analyzed experimental data for mechanistic studies of pathophysiology of Parkinson’s Disease.
-  * Conducted experiments for novel characterization of PAR-binding proteome (PARome) to identify proteins and respective protein motifs that interact with PAR non-covalently.
+  * Other projects of significant participation include: screening experiments for Circadian Rhythm controlling genes and Poly(ADP-ribose) (PAR) interactions; novel characterization of PAR-binding proteome (PARome) and new protein motifs; Cov-2 N protein’s interaction with PAR-associated degradation pathway
-  * Conducted experiments, computational analysis, and wrote manuscript for a study on novel mechanism identification of Cov-2 N protein’s interaction with PAR-associated degradation pathway.
   * Supervisor: Ted Dawson, MD, PhD.
 Sung-Ung Kang, MD, PhD.

 * 06/2021 – 08/2021: Research Intern
   * Johns Hopkins Medicine – Department of Internal Medicine, Baltimore, MD
-  * Collaborating with Mayo Clinic, contributed to designing of a novel mathematical approach to solve a medical term binding problem in medical ontologies, such as SNOMED-CT, using a new concept of proxy individuals and existential elimination from relational logic and improve semantic consistency of medical coding systems.
+* Collaborating with Mayo Clinic, contributed to designing of a novel mathematical approach to solve a medical term binding problem in medical ontologies using proxy individuals and existential elimination from relational logic and improve semantic consistency of medical coding systems.
   * Supervisor: Chris Chute, MD, PhD.
 Harold Solbrig

 * 12/2020 – 05/2021: Research Intern
   * Johns Hopkins University – Biomedical Engineering, Baltimore, MD
   * Trained and optimized a U-net to perform semantic segmentation and annotation of Tau particles in histology data of Alzheimer’s Disease Patients as a part of BIOCARD project to help with multi-modal analysis across histology and MRI data framework.
   * Designed a novel script in ImageJ using Jython to fully automate data processing pipeline of Carl Zeiss Image (.czi) files of brain histology.
   * Supervisor: Michael Miller, PhD.
 Daniel Tward, PhD.

 * 05/2020 – 08/2020: Computational Genomic Analyst / Research Intern
   * UCLA – Institute for Quantitative & Computational Biosciences, Los Angeles, CA
-  * Conducted Multi-omic level analysis to identify network perturbation of Glial Cells in psychiatric disorders.
-Generated rich data of novel gene modules for future mechanistic, therapeutic studies.
-Summer project funded by NIH Educational Grant 5R25MH109172-05.
-  * Presented at UCLA B.I.G.
-Symposium 2020.
-Received Research Excellence Award.
+  * Conducted Multi-omic level analysis to identify network perturbation of Glial Cells in psychiatric disorders, identifying candidate novel gene modules for future mechanistic, therapeutic studies.
+Funded by NIH Educational Grant 5R25MH109172-05.
+Received Research Excellence Award at UCLA B.I.G.
+Symposium 2020
   * Supervisor: Xia Yang, PhD.
 Yanning Zuo.

 * 08/2018 – 02/2019: Research Intern
   * F.M.
 Kirby Research Center for Functional Brain Imaging, Baltimore, MD
   * Developed a 3D kernel Convolutional Neural Network pipeline for detection of Cerebral Microbleeds using novel Quantitative Susceptibility Mapping (QSM) MRI dataset.
-  * Presented at UCLA B.I.G.
-Symposium 2020.
-Received Research Excellence Award.
   * Supervisor: Peter van Zijl, PhD.
 Xu Li, PhD.

 Publications